Archibald Alexander Gordon: Belgians King's Messenger

-At the end of 1914, Major Gordon was contacted by the Belgian Ministry for Foreign Affairs on behalf of minister Albert de Bassompierre, requesting to conduct a task for the Belgian Royal Family in London.
+At the end of 1914, Major Gordon was contacted by the Belgian Ministry for Foreign Affairs on behalf of minister Albert de Bassompierre, requesting to conduct a task for the Belgian royal family in London.
 Major Gordon accepted, executed it and then travelled to La Panne, where the King and Queen resided.
-While at La Panne, he is asked by King Albert to undertake the duties of Belgian King's Messenger.
+While at La Panne, he was asked by King Albert to undertake the duties of Belgian King's Messenger.
 Major Gordon felt honoured and accepted.
 His first assignment was to participate in establishing the Queen's hospital at La Panne.
-Herefore, Major Gordon travelled a lot from and towards London.
+Herefore, Major Gordon travelled much from and towards London.
 The King and Queen took the opportunity to give him personal missions every time he returned to La Panne.

 One of these missions was to locate and photograph the grave of Prince Maurice of Battenberg, who was killed in the First Battle of Ypres on October 27, 1914.
 His mother, Princess Beatrice, Queen Victoria's youngest daughter, had previously asked Queen Elisabeth for help.
 Major Gordon and the British photographer A. H. Savage Landor succeeded in the mission.
 Another task was to inspect a French hospital at Dunkirk.
 The Queen had been informed that some Belgians were treated there but that the hospital was badly supported, and she wanted an update on the situation.
 The mission had to be held a secret because the French government could not suspect that the Queen of the Belgians was interfering with a French establishment.
 Major Gordon succeeded in getting entrance to the hospital and saw that it was only staffed by three women, one an older British nurse.
 She witnessed to Major Gordon that some wounded had already committed suicide because of their high fever.
 She begged him to send medical supplies, and Major Gordon promised to do so.
 With a broken heart, Major Gordon continued his journey to London, where he bought medical supplies and sent them immediately so they would arrive the following day.
 Afterwards, he went to the French embassy in London and asked to speak to the ambassador.
 Both sat in the study room, and Major Gordon gave him an account of the events.
 The ambassador said he would try to improve things and asked not to make things public.
 That evening Major Gordon sent his report to La Panne.
 In December 1914, Major Gordon guided the wife of the British Prime Minister, H.H.
 Asquith, to the front, the Belgian royals in La Panne and the Belgian government in Sainte-Adresse in France.
 Her diary entries of this journey were published in the book: Women's Writing on the First World War (1999).